project-w1zerd/grow-op/README.md

 # Splunk grow-op
-Various project and code related to automating plant growth in Splunk.
+Various projects and code related to automating plant growth in Splunk.